Pasiphaë: Other representations

-In art

-The myth of Pasiphaë and the Cretan Bull became widely depicted in art throughout history.
-Pasiphaë was most often depicted with a bull near her, signifying the connection to the myth.

 Scientific representation

 One of Jupiter's 79 moons, discovered in 1908, is named after Pasiphaë, the woman of the myth of the Minotaur.

 Literary representation

 Pasiphaé is mentioned in Canto 12 of Dante Alighieri's Inferno.
 When Dante encounters the Minotaur, he describes the unnatural and deceptive manner of the beast's conception.

 Fiona Benson's third collection of poetry, Ephemeron, contains a long section entitled Translations from the Pasiphaë in which she retells the Minotaur myth from the point of view of the bull-child's mother.